sinbycosmay/IIITB-Mess-App/README.md

 Version 1.1: https://www.youtube.com/watch?v=0NDq7tu1Js8

-#This readme.md is applicable to both versions of app in this repo
+#This readme.md is applicable to both versions of the app in this repo
 ------------------------------------------------------------------------------------------------------------------------------
 How to open the app: